-Author: T.K.
+Authors: T.K.
 Jayaraman, Chee-Keong Choong, Ronald Kumar

-Addresses: Faculty of Business and Finance, Centre for Economic Studies, Universiti Tunku Abdul Rahman (Perak Campus), Jalan Universiti, Bandar Barat, Kampar, Perak 31900, Malaysia. ' Faculty of Business and Economics, School of Government, Development and International Affairs, University of the South Pacific, Suva, Fiji Islands
+Addresses: Faculty of Business and Economics, School of Economics, University of the South Pacific, Suva, Fiji Islands. ' Faculty of Business and Finance, Centre for Economic Studies, Universiti Tunku Abdul Rahman (Perak Campus), Jalan Universiti, Bandar Barat, Kampar, Perak 31900, Malaysia. ' Faculty of Business and Economics, School of Government, Development and International Affairs, University of the South Pacific, Suva, Fiji Islands

 Abstract: In the context of the ongoing current global economic downturn, mobilisation of foreign exchange earnings has assumed considerable importance.
 By adopting an augmented Solow model approach, this paper examines the long-run growth effects of Fiji|s inward remittances during a three-decade period (1979–2008).
 The study finds that remittances have had a positive and significant effect on economic activities.
 This paper also discusses some important policy implications arising out of the study findings.

 Keywords: inward remittances; economic growth; augmented Solow model; Pacific Island economies; Fiji; foreign exchange earnings.

-Int.
-J. of Economics and Business Research, 2011 Vol.3, No.5, pp.526 - 542
+International Journal of Economics and Business Research, 2011 Vol.3 No.5, pp.526 - 542

 Published online: 22 Apr 2015 *Full-text access for editors Access for subscribers Purchase this article Comment on this article